co-cddo/data-marketplace-infrastructure/README.md

 If you want to destroy the dev environment:

-* First, remove the ALB and Target Groups manually from the AWS Portal:
+* First, run `sh dm-deploy.sh uninstall` from the app folder.

 * `cd dev` or `cd test`, then run `terraform destroy`